Set up a scalable Playwright framework: Speeds up PR reviews

 Conclusion and Next Steps

-Building a strong Playwright framework isn’t just about writing tests.
-It’s about keeping things stable, fast, and easy to maintain.
-Follow solid patterns like Page Object Model (POM) and use parallel execution in your CI pipeline to save time.
+A strong Playwright framework isn't just about writing tests — it's about keeping them stable, fast, and maintainable.
+Use solid patterns like Page Object Model (POM) and parallel execution in CI to save time.

 Use TestDino's AI analytics to cut flaky noise and make every test run count.